 There are other damage types you may qualify for depending on your circumstances.
 To discuss the specific damages of your New Orleans aggressive driving case, contact the legal team at the Morris Bart law firm.

 Wrongful Death in an Aggressive Driving Accident

-If your loved one died in a New Orleans aggressive driving accident, you may be entitled to compensation through a wrongful death claim.
+If your loved one died in an aggressive driving accident, you may be entitled to compensation through a wrongful death claim.
 Recoverable damages in a wrongful death case may include: